Krakow’s museums are a delight! Every exhibition I saw in Krakow seriously impressed me with its high standards.

 Krakow is a student city.
 It’s know for that and it’s also quite easy to notice when you’re there.

-Right in the city centre, above a beautiful courtyard, the museum documents the history of the university in interesting ways.
+Right in the city centre, above a beautiful courtyard, Krakow’s Jagiellonian University Museum documents the history of the university in interesting ways.

 First you enter the room that used to be the library hall, through a stunning entrance.